ericpopivker/web-api-migrations/README.md

 ## TO DO

-- Ask Stripe.NET guy to review this
+- Ask Stripe.NET guy to review this when MVP is ready

 ## Interesting links